 8. Review the headline with an eye toward SEO

-Humor, wit, a little scarcity or negativity — these are all helpful ingredients to a tabloid-worthy headline.
+Humor, wit, a little scarcity, or negativity — these are all helpful ingredients to tabloid-worthy headlines.
 But on the web, they must all get in line behind readability and SEO.
 Make sure you’ve included your primary targeted keywords and that it reads like it was written for a human being, not a computer.

 If you have to sacrifice the funny bits or the SEO, you’ll want to keep the SEO in most cases.
 Of course, there are always exceptions.
 You might have a piece of content that’s so strong that it’ll get shared often enough to overcome any SEO shortcomings.
 If that’s the case, keep the humor, lose the keywords.